fastrgv/CoTerminalApps/README.md

 Windows games are all located in .\bin\win\;
 Mac games are in ./bin/osx/;
 Linux games are in ./bin/gnu/;
+(...they are meant to be run from the top level directory)

 For example, to play rush-hour on a Mac you would type: bin/osx/crush